 On the web, the typical use for SSO is to allow authentication across multiple web sites.
 More specifically, the point is to allow a single user to move across domains.

-Cookie security
+Cookie Security

 User Experience

-The problem with iFrames
+The Problem with Iframes

 Iframes, when incorrectly handled, can pose significant security risks in various ways.
 For example, the iframe is trusted by the user, but can serve up content from a different domain.
 This can cause it to become vulnerable to a number of user-compounded threats.
 There may also be a risk of cross-site scripting and similar vulnerabilities being aggravated.

-They are also susceptible to click-jacking attacks if not implemented properly, letting a malicious attacker overlay a friendly site where the user is clicking, over the iframe, tricking the user to login when it's not aware.
+Iframes are also susceptible to click-jacking attacks if not implemented properly, letting a malicious attacker overlay a friendly site where the user is clicking, over the iframe, tricking the user to login when it's not aware.
+With the Curity Identity Server you can whitelist the domains allowed to host login screens in an iframe, to avoid opening up clickjacking threats.
+However, using SSO cookies in iframes may still not work reliably in all browsers.

 Curity